FrankCYB/JavaGPT/README.md

 - Chat Streaming
 	- Just like the website, responses will generate in real time
+	- You can terminate a response while it is in progress
 - Chat History
 	- See and interact with previous chats
 	- Accessible through the "Load Chat" button